 Friday, October 7: 6:00pm – 8:00pm

 No experience required.
 All welcome.

-Caverly Morgan is the founding meditation teacher of One House of Peace, a nonprofit bringing awareness practice to adults and teens.
-She has been dedicated to practice since 1995, including eight years as a monk at a silent Zen monastery.
+Caverly Morgan is the founding meditation teacher at One House of Peace, a nonprofit bringing awareness practice to adults and teens.
+She has been dedicated to practice since 1995, including eight years in a monastic setting.
 Her teachings integrate the original spirit of Zen with a contemporary nondual approach.